PoisotLab/ms_betacov_mapping/README.md

 representing the degree of settlement, on the risk map.
 Darker pixels correspond to more risk, in that the GMTC-derived risk of @fig:risk is high *and* the pixel is densely occupied by human populations.
-This approach increases the relative risk of several regions in Africa, and concenreates highlights the risk in India, southeast China, and the arabic peninsula.](figures/risk_compounded.png){#fig:compound}
+This approach increases the relative risk of several regions in Africa, and highlights the risk in India, southeast China, and the arabic peninsula where areas of high to moderate risk overlap with areas of denser population.](figures/risk_compounded.png){#fig:compound}

 # Conclusion